-Athens was an education centre for the Roman world, a place where philosophy was honoured, and philosophical discourse never ceased.
+Athens was an education center for the Roman world, a place where philosophy was honored, and philosophical discourse never ceased.
 As interest in his ideas grew, some Greek philosophers took him to a meeting at the Areopagus, the high court in Athens, to explain himself.
-The Areopagus was a centre of temples, cultural facilities, and a high court.
+The Areopagus was a center of temples, cultural facilities, and a high court.
 The philosophers in Athens were puzzled by Christ and his resurrection—such doctrines were “strange things to our ears.”
 (Acts 17:20.)
 However, after the sermon, several people became followers of Paul.

-The Route that Apostle Paul Followed in Greece included the following centres:
+The Route that Apostle Paul Followed in Greece included the following centers:

 - Kavala (Neapoli)